-Although the Company must abide by the Criminal Code, the province of Alberta, where the Company is currently operational, has also established a HCCR regime.
-HCCR, which is part of the broader provincial consumer protection regime in Alberta, imposes additional requirements, including licensing and disclosures, on lenders when lending above certain interest rate thresholds.
-HCCRs apply to loans with interest rates that are: 32% or higher in Alberta.
-The Company complies with all current requirements and continues to participate in the regulatory process, monitors the landscape, and will respond as necessary as this regulation continues to develop.
-The Company will continue to ensure that its business complies with any HCCR regulatory changes and is well positioned to respond to any enhanced disclosure requirements.
+In addition to the criminal interest rate restrictions, the Company must also comply with provincial high-cost credit ("HCC") legislation in the provinces of Alberta and British Columbia, where the Company is currently operational.
+HCC legislation, which is part of the broader provincial consumer protection regime in these provinces, imposes additional requirements, including licensing and disclosures, on lenders making loans above certain interest rate thresholds.
+The Company is currently licensed as a HCC lender in both provinces and complies with all regulatory requirements.
+It also continues to participate in the regulatory process, monitors the HCC landscape that continues to develop in other provinces, including the province of Newfoundland and Labrador, which has also passed legislation that will implement a HCC regime.
+This legislation will take effect in June 2024.
+The Company is currently in the process of preparing for the changes in that province.
+The Company will continue to ensure that its business complies with any HCC regulatory changes and is well positioned to respond to any enhanced disclosure requirements.

-Provinces that do not have a specific HCCR regulate the extension of credit (loans, lines of credit and leases) through cost of credit or cost of borrowing regulations set out under provincial consumer protection legislation.
-Beyond regulating the extension of credit, consumer protection legislation in the provinces in which the Company operates specify that if the Company's business involves certain types of customer contracts (e.g., future performance agreements, online or telephone agreements) then the Company may be required to comply with various disclosure requirements and must grant customers certain cancellation and other rights.
+In Canada, provinces that do not have a specific HCC regime regulate the extension of credit (loans, lines of credit and leases) through cost of credit or cost of borrowing regulations set out under provincial consumer protection legislation.
+Beyond regulating the extension of credit, consumer protection legislation in the provinces in which the Company operates specify that if the Company's business involves certain types of customer contracts (e.g., future performance agreements, online or telephone agreements) then the Company may be required to comply with various consumer disclosure requirements, and that it must also provide such customers certain cancellation and other rights.
 The Company complies with all such requirements.